ministryofjustice/cla_frontend/cla_socketserver/README.md

 of the cla_backend server.

 ## Nginx
-The CHS users browser still needs to access socket server to send and receive messages.
+The CHS user's browser still needs to access socket server to send and receive messages.
 There is an nginx `location /socket.io ` rule to proxy all requests with a path that starts with `/socket.io` to the nodejs socket server app.